flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 ### Persisting data
-In SwiftUI, to persist small pieces of data in your application, you would likely use the `@AppStorage` property wrapper.
+In SwiftUI, to persist small pieces of data in your application, you would likely use the `@AppStorage` property wrapper or NSUserDefaults.

 In Flutter, to utilize the operating system's key-value storage, you can use the [`shared_preferences`][] plugin.